 Here is an updated guide for using the editor from start to finish.

 Step 1: Start a New Instructable

 To start a new Instructable, go to the publish button in the main navigation menu, then click "New Instructable".
-If you are logged in, there is also a "Create Instructable" button at the bottom of the "You" menu.
+If you are logged in, there is also a button at the bottom of your user dropdown menu.

-You need to be a member of Instructables to author, if you aren't already a member, sign up here!
+You need to be a member of Instructables to author projects.
+If you aren't already a member, sign up here!
 It’s completely free to join our community.

 Once you begin, the first step is to name your Instructable.
 Simple, clear, descriptive names are best.
 If you want to get fancy and learn more about choosing titles for good SEO, learn more here.

-This is the default screen for authoring your Instructable.
-Explain how you made your project using text, images, videos, and files.
+Now it’s time to explain how you made your project using text, images, videos, and files.
 Use as many steps as you like to explain your project clearly.
-One step Instructables are OK too, especially for recipes and other simple projects.
+To add steps, click on the "Add New Step" button.

 Regardless of media type, remember that all images, files, and videos should be original content created by you.